 After the war, Catterson chose not to return to practicing medicine; he moved to Arkansas, where he tried and failed at cotton speculation.
 He then became commander of the Arkansas Negro militia under Governor Powell Clayton, engaged in fighting against the Ku Klux Klan members operating there, and also as a United States Marshal.
 During Clayton's successful political run for the U.S. Senate, Catterson was removed as marshal when he lost the favor of Clayton, and replaced by Isaac Mills.
 He would later command the Brooks forces, during the Brooks-Baxter War.

 Catterson was the mayor of Little Rock, Arkansas, from 1872 to 1874.
 After serving as mayor, he moved to Minnesota, where he was unsuccessful as both a farmer and a farm implement merchant.
-He died at the age of 79 at the Veterans' Hospital in San Antonio, Texas, after suffering from a stroke.
-He was buried in the San Antonio National Cemetery at Section A, Grave 176/177.
+He died at the age of 79 at the Veterans' Hospital in San Antonio, Texas, after suffering from a stroke and buried in the San Antonio National Cemetery at Section A, Grave 176/177.

 29° 25.290, -098° 27.997